dkolkena/adhd/adhd.md

 ^ We have cognitive challenges that affect our lives, but they can also be a source of our unique creative power

-^ We're patient, empathetic, and compassionate; able to see big picture ideas, be passionate about what drives us
+^ We're patient, empathetic, and compassionate; able to see big picture ideas, passionate about what drives us

+---

+> "And now that you don't have to be perfect, you can be good."
+-- John Steinbeck, East of Eden

+^ Self-improvement is a life-long challenge.
+You're going to fail.
+But that's okay.
+We improve by degrees.

 ^ You can do the hard thing!